Employment Probation Period: Small Business Guide (+ Policy Template)

 Step 1: Determine Time Frame

-Step 2: Decide What to Include & Not Include
+Step 2: Decide What Benefits to Include

 Perhaps the hardest part of implementing a probation period is deciding what you will and will not include during the employment probation period.
 The following benefits generally should be provided upon hire and not wait until after a probation period:

 - Sick Leave: What happens if a worker calls in sick during their probationary time period?
 Some states, like California and New York, have mandatory sick leave laws that require you to allow time off for illness.
-California requires employers to pay employees for up to three days of sick leave per year.
-New York and other states have similar laws.
-In either case, you can’t wait and only offer sick leave after the probation is over.
-It may need to start accruing upon hire or be provided as a lump sum.

-- Retirement Benefits: Wait to offer 401(k), stock options, or other retirement benefits until after the probationary period has ended.
+- Retirement benefits: Wait to offer 401(k), stock options, or other retirement benefits until after the probationary period has ended.
 You should, however, provide new hires with the details of these plans so that they can begin participating in the plans immediately upon eligibility.

-- Other Medical Insurance: While you may be required by your state laws to offer healthcare before the end of your chosen employment probation period, you may wait to offer dental or vision insurance.
+- Other medical insurance: While you may be required by your state laws to offer healthcare before the end of your chosen employment probation period, you may wait to offer dental or vision insurance.

 - Life insurance: Life insurance is usually elected and paid for by the employee.
 Even in the case where the employer partially or fully pays for it, you are able to withhold this benefit until after completion of the probation period.